-Costco, is it worth it?
-I’ve often wondered if shopping at Costco — or any of the other big wholesale clubs — is worthwhile after paying membership fees, driving the distance to the store, and standing in long lineups with pallets of peanut butter.
+Is Costco worth it?
+I’ve often wondered if shopping at Costco — or any of the other big wholesale stores — is worthwhile after paying membership fees, driving the distance, and standing in long lineups with pallets of peanut butter.

-So I decided to do a little experiment to see if shopping at Costco was cheaper when compared to my local grocery chain, Superstore.
+So I did a Costco price comparison experiment to see if shopping at Costco is cheaper when compared to my local grocery chain, Superstore.

 Price Check, please!

 Now comparing Costco Wholesale Club prices to those at a regular grocery chain is akin to associating apples with oranges, and the variables are many.
 For starters, Costco offers fewer brands and sells their wares in much larger quantities than your average supermarket.
 Costco also supplies items generally not available in your grocer’s food aisle, such as diamond rings, flat screen TVs, and winter tires.
 Tasty!

 So to do a fair price check, I had to do a little mathy math with some quasi-scientific rules.

 - Compare unit prices to calculate the best price per quantity.

 - Use unit prices to scale items to meaningful quantities.

 - Compare the same, or very similar brands.

 - Only compare regularly priced items for a baseline.